 Though independent camping is allowed in the area, it is highly recommended to spend a night in the desert camps which are designed like the Bedouin camps in which the locals used to live.

-Watching the sunset and sunrise from the top of a sand dune is a not to be missed activity while in the Wahiba Sands desert.
+Watching the sunset and sunrise from the top of a dune is a not to be missed activity while in the Wahiba Sands desert.

 *Note: the Wahiba Sands can be only reached by a 4×4 drive.
 If you don’t have a 4×4 drive then the desert camps can arrange one for an additional cost.